-Michael has also starred in a Guinness commercial called 'The Quarrel' and regularly provides voice work for a variety of advertisements.
+Michael has also appeared in a Guinness commercial called "The Quarrel" and regularly provides voice work for a variety of advertisements.
 He currently lives in London, England, and visits his home of Killarney three times per year.

 Michael Fassbender Filmography